About Schnuck Markets

 The Secret of Our Success

-Teammates of Schnuck Markets, Inc. have been serving customers a unique combination of quality food, variety and value for more than seven decades.
-Founded in north St. Louis in 1939, the family-owned grocery company has grown to include nearly 100 stores in five states: Missouri, Illinois, Indiana, Wisconsin and Iowa.
+Teammates of Schnuck Markets, Inc. have been serving customers a unique combination of quality food, variety and value for more than eight decades.
+Founded in north St. Louis in 1939, the family-owned grocery company has grown to include 112 stores in five states: Missouri, Illinois, Indiana, Wisconsin and Iowa.
 To find the closest store to you, please visit our store directory.